BGafo/COmputer-Architecture/README.md

 Think about the following:
 Notice that all three of the above cache designs are 256-byte caches.
 Which one had the least cache misses and cache evictions?
 What was the relative implementation complexity of each design?

-4. cacheBlocking: Optimizing matrix multiplication using cache blocking (hard) (30 points) In this fourth part of the assignment, you will improve a program that does matrix multiplication so that it works better with a cache.
+4. cacheBlocking: Optimizing matrix multiplication using cache blocking In this fourth part of the assignment, you will improve a program that does matrix multiplication so that it works better with a cache.
 You will be working with the pa5/matMul/ and pa5/cacheBlocking/ directories for this part.
 The pa5/matMul/ directory contains a fully written matrix multiplication program pa5/matMul/matMul.c, its pa5/matMul/autograder.py testing script, test cases in pa5/matMul/tests/, and expected answers in pa5/matMul/answers/.
 The pa5/cacheBlocking/ directory is where you will write your optimized version of matrix multiplication in pa5/cacheBlocking/cacheBlocking.c.

 Correctness